Accountancy- Bachelor of Science in Business

 Combined Degree Option

-Most states, including Ohio, require that students have 150 hours of education, with at least a bachelor's degree, to take the CPA exam.
+Most states require that students have 150 hours of education, with at least a bachelor's degree, to take the CPA exam.
 All states require 150 hours of education, or a master's degree, to obtain licensure.
 This requires additional education beyond the requirements for a bachelor’s degree from Miami.

 High-achieving students have the option of pursuing a combined degree program in which they can earn both a bachelor’s degree and a master’s degree in accountancy within four years.
 After completing the program, they are qualified to sit for the CPA examination in the state of Ohio and most other states that have adopted the 150-hour education requirement.

 Special Curriculum Requirements

 Students must earn at least a cumulative 2.00 GPA in all accountancy courses attempted at Miami.
 Students must also complete at least four required junior or senior-level accountancy courses at Miami.

 |Modeling Business Processes in Accounting Information Systems